prudvikeshav/KodeKloudEngineer/Kubernetes/Kubernetes LEMP Setup.md

 ```
 Defaulted container "httpd-php-container" out of: httpd-php-container, mysql-container
 ```
-The copy was successful we need to check wheather the webiste working on clicking on website button. we can see the website hasnt connected. its because the dummy values are present in index.php. we need to update them.
+The copy was successful we need to check whether the website working by clicking on the website button. we can see the website hasn't connected.
+It's because the dummy values are present in index.php. we need to update them.

 Replace the dummy values with the below
 ```